 - Students who choose Spanish are required to take this course during January intersession of their first year.

 - This course focuses on both Biblical Hebrew and Greek.

 - Students are introduced to both traditional and electronic resources.

 - The goal of this course is to encourage students to engage in a lifetime of biblical language study for preaching and teaching in the parish.

 - PLTS continues to offer a full year of Biblical Greek.

-- Some of this coursework can be taken online, or on campus during the summer.
+- Some of this coursework can be taken online.

 - Students who choose Greek are encouraged (but not required) to take the Biblical Language Tools intersession course.

 * Students wishing to spend three years on campus (“Full Residence”) will have the online courses spread throughout the entire three years.

 ** Fourth-year internship requires synod candidacy committee approval.
 Third-year internships will be accommodated.

 *** Students may enroll in both options if desired.
 Students can also benefit from other biblical and modern language opportunities through the GTU and the University of California Berkeley.